I finally created a visual resume – which focuses on my sketching journey as an addition to my traditional resume.

 After I participated in the same type of meeting several times, I started noticing I could benefit from a certain structure.
 Since I cannot show you the actual notes as examples, I will have to recreate the same layout types with fake content.

-I am looking very much forward to sharing a couple of my go-to meeting layouts and tricks for easy meeting notes with you!
+I am looking very much forward to sharing a couple of my go-to meeting layouts and tricks for easy meeting notes with you at a later time.

 Todays speaker at the Preely meetup was Marie Køhnke, previously from In2Media and now freelancing.
 The key take away from the talk titled “Client do you actually want UX” was that UX’ers should not be afraid of posing big questions.
 According to her there are 7 things to consider if you want to have UX (see the circles on the left page).
 The case she used as an example was about innovating on how to change digital letters/digital communication from the government.